Pesmart12/EMPulseModel/README.md

 Time reversal: the wave equation (for acoustics, electromagnetism, quantum wavefunctions) is time-symmetric --> If you record a wave leaving a source and then play the recording backward into the system, the wave will focus precisely back at the original emission point.
 This project simulates that process:

-  1.Forward Run
+  1. Forward Run
      - Launch a short EM pulse from an interior source.
      - Record the electric field E_z at boundary “detector” locations for all times.

   2. Time-Reversed Run
      - Reset the fields.